The organelle proteome

 Protein distribution in human cells

-Figure 2 shows the distribution of all classificactions across the 49 organelles and subcellular structures for 13534 genes with protein localization data in the subcellular resource.
-The plot is sorted by meta-compartments: cytoplasm, nucleus, and endomembrane system, respectively.
-Most proteins are found in the nucleus, followed by the cytosol and vesicles, which consist of transport vesicles as well as small membrane-bound organelles like endosomes or peroxisomes.
-60% (n=8187) of the proteins were detected in more than one location (multilocalizing proteins), and 27% (n=3670) displayed single-cell variation in expression level or spatial distribution.
+Figure 2 shows the distribution of all annotations across the 49 organelles and subcellular structures for 13603 genes with protein localization data in the subcellular resource.
+Note that one protein can have muliple localizations and thus be represented more than once in this plot.
+The plot is sorted by meta-compartments: cytoplasm, nucleus, endomembrane system, primary cilia and structures found n human sperm.
+The most common localization assigned to a protein is nucleus, closely followed by cytosol and then vesicles.
+61% (n=8327) of the proteins were detected in more than one location (multilocalizing proteins), and 28% (n=3752) displayed single-cell variation in expression level or spatial distribution.

 Figure 2.
 Bar plot showing the distribution of classifications of proteins in organelles and subcellular structures in the subcellular resource.
 Note that one protein can localize to more than one compartment.
 The bars are colored according to meta compartment.